-What happens to the turning direction when two gears are meshed together?
+What happens to the turning direction when two gears are in a train?

 Build this *Gear Model*.

-It’ll help you explore the basics of gears.
+It will help you to explore the basics of gears.

 Do a test run.

 Place the model on a solid and level surface.
-Make sure that both the gear pointer and the reference motor pointer point upwards.
-Run the program and keep track of the gear pointer to count the number of rotations.
-Make sure to observe its turning direction.
+Make sure that both the gear pointer and the reference motor pointer are pointing upwards.
+Run the program and count the number of rotations by keeping track of the gear pointer.
+Make sure that you observe its turning direction.

-Does the reference motor complete one rotation and do both motors stop turning at the same time?
+Does the reference motor complete one rotation?
+Do both motors stop turning at the same time?

 Record your results.

-Record the experiment number, whether it’s geared up or down, the gear ratio, your prediction of what’ll happen, the number of rotations observed, and turning direction in a testing table.
-Make sure to leave enough space to record other observations.
+Record the experiment number, whether it’s geared up or down, the gear ratio, your prediction of what will happen, the number of rotations observed and turning direction in a testing table.
+Make sure you leave space for recording other observations.

-Perform the experiment using the default gearing, and repeat the experiment for each of the other gearing options shown in the “Hint” below.
+Perform the experiment using the default gearing and then repeat the experiment for all of the other gearing options shown in the ‘Hint’ below.

 This is the default gearing, which you’ll have to remove: